 HB 1161: An Act to regulate the acceptance of a central bank digital currency (CBDC).
 This bill was brought by the SDBA with Representative Mike Stevens (D-18 R) as its prime sponsor in the House and Senator David Wheeler (D-22 R) as prime sponsor in the Senate.
 This measure is intended to prohibit the state of South Dakota from accepting a central bank digital currency as a form of payment.
 The genesis of this bill stems from the debate regarding the adoption of the 2022 Amendments to the UCC during the 2023 legislative session.
 This bill hearing was February 2nd and passed out of House State Affairs with a 13-0 vote.
 This measure was placed on the consent calendar and passed the House with a vote of 64-1.
-This bill was heard before the Senate State Affairs Committee on February 14 and passed out of committee on an 8-1 vote and subsequently passed the Senate with a 32-1 vote.
-This measure will be delivered to the Governor for her consideration and signature.
+This bill was heard before the Senate State Affairs Committee on

+February 14 and passed out of committee on an 8-1 vote and subsequently passed the Senate with a 32-1 vote.
+This measure was delivered to the Governor on Thursday, February 22nd for her consideration and signature.
 The SDBA testified in support of this measure.

 HB 1163: An Act to Amend the provisions of the Uniform Commercial Code (UCC).
 This measure was initiated by the SD Retailers and the SD Chamber, along with support from a number of South Dakota business lobbies including the SDBA.
 This bill is to amend the provisions to update the UCC regarding digital assets.
 Representative Mike Stevens (D-18 R) is the House prime sponsor with Senator David Wheeler (D-22 R) as prime sponsor in the Senate.
 This bill has been assigned to the House State Affairs Committee.
 This bill hearing was held February 2nd and passed out of the House State Affairs Committee with a 12-1 vote.
 This measure was debated on the House floor on February 5th and passed out of the House with a 44-21 vote.
-The Senate State Affairs Committee heard this bill on February 14th and passed out of committee with an 8-0 vote.
-This measure will now go before the Senate for consideration.
+The Senate State Affairs Committee heard this bill on February 14th and passed out of committee with an 8-0 vote and the full Senate by a 27-6 vote.
+This bill was delivered to the Governor on Friday, February 23rd for her consideration and signature.
 The SDBA is supportive of this measure.